Manhattanville University: The College of the Sacred Heart (1917–1937)

-In the early 20th century, higher education opportunities for women increased as many formerly academies, seminaries, institutions and lower schools transitioned to the status of colleges.
+In the early 20th century, higher education opportunities for women increased as many academies, seminaries, institutions and lower schools transitioned to the status of colleges.
 Shortly before the United States declared war on the German Empire and entered the First World War, on March 1, 1917, the Academy of the Sacred Heart in Manhattanville received a Provisional Charter from the Regents of the State of New York to offer undergraduate degrees as "The College of the Sacred Heart".
 The first baccalaureate degrees were granted in 1918.
 The Absolute Charter was signed May 29, 1919.
 As the college grew, the city of New York also expanded northward, toward the far north end of Manhattan Island towards the Harlem River transforming the surrounding area from a rural village to diverse residential/commercial communities of Manhattan bordered by the Harlem and Morningside Heights neighborhoods.
 In 1935, The College of the Sacred Heart was accredited by the prestigious Association of American Universities.
 The name was officially changed to "Manhattanville College of the Sacred Heart" in 1937.